stangeqwq/CTF/TryHackMe/Task11_uploadvulns_WriteUp.md

 ## The Solution
 ### Enumeration
+Visiting the website `jewel.uploadvulns.thm`, one can easily infer that the website accepts `jpg/jpeg` images, functionally for jewels, to showcase through the website.
+Somehow, we need to exploit this file upload vulnerability.

 In CTFs like this one, it is imperative to gather as much information as possible on the target.
 As we were first introduced in the room to enumerate via `gobuster`, we will do exactly that.
 ```console
 root@ip-10-10-241-182:~# gobuster dir -u jewel.uploadvulns.thm -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -t 64